-- more than 3.5% by weight of the formulated paint, of substances classified as acutely toxic (fatal or toxic) to human health (NZ HSNO Classes 6.1B or 6.1C). - VOC levels of more than 170 g/litre wet paint. - c Water-borne paints used in the paint system must not be formulated with substances classified as: - Ecotoxic - o HSNO Classes 9.1A, 9.1B - o GHS Category 1 (Very toxic to aquatic life (Acute) and Very toxic to aquatic life with long-lasting effects (Chronic)), H400 and H410 - GHS Category 2 (Very toxic to aquatic life with long-lasting effects (Chronic)), H411 - Carcinogens - o HSNO Class 6.7A - o GHS Category 1a and 1b ('known or presumed human carcinogens'), H350 - Reproductive toxins - o HSNO Class 6.8A - o GHS Category 1a and 1b ('known or presumed human reproductive toxicant'), H360 - Mutagens - HSNO Class 6.6A - o GHS Category 1a and 1b ('known or presumed to induce heritable mutations in germ cells of humans'), H340 - d Any paint used on the outermost layer on both the top- and bottom-side of the product must not be formulated with hexavalent chromium.
+- a Water-borne paints used in the paint system must meet all the requirements to be classified as non-hazardous or approved under the Surface Coatings and Colourants (Subsidiary Hazard) Group Standard 2017 under HSNO (or equivalent standard). - b Water-borne paints used in the paint system must not be formulated with: - compounds that contain mercury, lead, cadmium, arsenic, or their compounds. - more than 3.5% by weight of the formulated paint, of substances classified as acutely toxic (fatal or toxic) to human health (NZ HSNO Classes 6.1B or 6.1C). - VOC levels of more than 170 g/litre wet paint. - c Water-borne paints used in the paint system must not be formulated with substances classified as: - Ecotoxic - o HSNO Classes 9.1A, 9.1B - o GHS Category 1 (Very toxic to aquatic life (Acute) and Very toxic to aquatic life with longlasting effects (Chronic)), H400 and H410 - o GHS Category 2 (Very toxic to aquatic life with long-lasting effects (Chronic)), H411 - Carcinogens - o HSNO Class 6.7A - o GHS Category 1a and 1b ('known or presumed human carcinogens'), H350 - Reproductive toxins - o HSNO Class 6.8A - GHS Category 1a and 1b ('known or presumed human reproductive toxicant'), H360 - Mutagens - o HSNO Class 6.6A - o GHS Category 1a and 1b ('known or presumed to induce heritable mutations in germ cells of humans'), H340 - d Any paint used on the outermost layer on both the top- and bottom-side of the product must not be formulated with hexavalent chromium. - A publicly available document (example: safety data sheet or technical data sheet) which discloses all hazardous substances and chemicals of concern in accordance with the Globally Harmonized System(GHS).